 - 1. Require physical distancing while on HISD property and in HISD buildings, including offices, copy rooms, breakrooms, meetings, etc. - a.
 Elevators - i.
-Limit elevator capacity to three people at a time and require masks. - ii.
+Limit elevator capacity to ensure physical distancing and and require masks. - ii.
 Encourage employees to use the stairs as much as possible.